- Business loans are important for the economy so that entrepreneurs who have great ideas can start businesses.

 To be able to get a online loan for working capital from Robocash, you have to be a Filipino citizen, between 21 and 70 years of age.
 You should also be employed or have business, and provide documents proving your residence, age, citizenship, and your capacity to pay.
 You can do this by scanning and sending documents like credit card statement certificate of employment, income tax returns, and government ID.

 Once you have supplied all of this, the company can take as little as 24 hours to approve or deny your application.
 Everything is online so you do not have to queue for the application process.

 Types of Business Loans

 You can get a term loan from a bank.
-The most common minimum loan requirement is at least ₱100,000.
+The most common minimum requirement is at least ₱100,000.
 Term loans also have high interest rates.

 A credit line is a loan where you receive a credit card.
-You can use this credit card for buying materials for your business.
+You can use this credit card for buying materials for your company.
 It functions as a credit card, but this is a kind of card that really has a high credit limit.

 This credit line also has a huge interest rate, and you have to pay what you owe by the time it is due.
 If you fail to do so, you will pay several types of fees.
 On some occasions, a credit line is not a card, but rather a fixed arrangement between banks and businesses.
 For example, you may have a credit line in a gasoline station to put petrol in your fleet of trucks.
 The gasoline station charges the bank for your petrol use, and then you pay the bank.

 A secured loan is like a term loan.
 However, you need to give the bank a collateral.
 It means that the amount of what you borrow is only equal to the price of your asset.